-The Bachelor of Science Degree in Mechanical Engineering obtained through the Western-CU Boulder Engineering Partnership Program is conferred by the University of Colorado Boulder.
+The Bachelor of Science Degrees obtained through the Western-CU Boulder Engineering Partnership Program are conferred by the University of Colorado Boulder.
 Lower-division coursework is completed through Western Colorado University before applying for admission to the University of Colorado Boulder.
 The entire program is completed on the campus of Western Colorado University.

 - The official transfer of all coursework listed on the plan of study to the University of Colorado Boulder: https://www.colorado.edu/engineering-advising/get-your-degree/transfer-students/transfer-credit-policy